-Why Breast ‘Explants’ Are On the Rise
+Why Explant Surgery Is On the Rise

 Woman lying on bed after getting breast implant removal

-In this blog post, I want to discuss why women may choose to have implants removed or exchanged and how you can decide if this procedure is right for you.
+In this blog post, I want to discuss why women may choose to have their implants removed or exchanged and how you can decide if this procedure is right for you.

 WARNING: